yorkulibraries/islandora/modules/islandora_text_extraction/README.md

 ## Introduction

-Provides actions to extract text with a [Hypercube](https://github.com/Islandora/Crayfish/tree/dev/Hypercube) (`tessseract` and `pdftotext`) server, as well as a Media type to hold the extracted text.
+Provides an action to extract text with a [Hypercube](https://github.com/Islandora/Crayfish/tree/dev/Hypercube) (`tessseract` and `pdftotext`) server, as well as a Media type to hold the extracted text.

 ## Requirements